 National application window for Foundation Programme, SFP (Specialised Foundation Programme), FPP (Foundation Priority Programme) programmes opens 09.00 (BST) 20 September 2023 and closes 12.00 midday (BST) 4 October 2023.

 Be as prepared as possible for the two week application period to the foundation programme.

 See the UKFP 2024 applicant presentation and UKFP 2024 applicant guide to preference informed allocation.

 What you can do before applying

-- Download the applicants handbook from the UKFPO website.
+Download the applicants guide from the UKFPO website.
 It's got a lot of extra information and helpful tips.

 How to apply

 Applicants must register on Oriel to verify their nomination (eligibility office applicants will have already registered as part of the eligibility application process).